Vertical Cloth Filters: Tertiary Filtration for Small Footprint

 Undoubtedly, wastewater treatment will represent an opportunity for those who can seize the opportunity for efficient reuse to optimize their internal processes.
 But also a major challenge, for those who find themselves equipped in production spaces with no previously dedicated surfaces.

-Stringent regulations, tight spaces, tight installation budgets and future shortage of the water resource: what is the optimal solution for engineering firms and environmental consultants facing these challenges?
+Stringent regulations, tight spaces, tight installation budgets and future shortage of the water resource: what is the optimal system for engineering firms and environmental consultants facing these challenges?
 In many municipal, but especially industrial installations, versatile vertical cloth filters are the answer.

 Let’s see why.